abwaters/cryptsy-api/README.md

 # cryptsy-api

 Small fast (and complete) Java API for the Cryptsy crypto-currency exchange with minimal dependencies.
-The only external library needed to use this API is the Google Gson library [Google Gson Library](https://code.google.com/p/google-gson/).
+The only external library needed to use this API is the [Google Gson Library](https://code.google.com/p/google-gson/).

 Note: While the API is complete and functional in its current state, I am refining the naming conventions for the API and adding documentation.
 This may require small but critical changes to your code if you upgrade to future versions.